-For inquiries, you may email sts.visayas@up.edu.ph or call (033) 513-7019 (Miagao campus) and (033) 337-6582 (Iloilo City campus).
+For scholarship and other financial assistance inquiries, you may email sts.visayas@up.edu.ph or call (033) 513-7019 (Miagao campus).

 RESIDENTIAL SERVICES

 The Residential Services Unit (RSU) of OSA serves the students by accommodating them in well-functional dormitories.
 There are seven residential halls in Miagao campus: namely, Balay Lampirong, Balay Kanlaon, Balay Gumamela, Balay Madyaas, Balay Apitong, Balay Miagos and the UPV International Dormitory.
 Balay Ilonggo also accommodates students in the Iloilo City campus.
 These facilities house a number of undergraduate and graduate students, faculty, UPV personnel, alumni and guests of the University.